0

 • Our bodies do not belong to ourselves; God purchased us with the gospel.

-One of the advantages of Christian discipleship over secular self-help is that the Christian discipler does not experience total satisfaction with behavioral modification.
-While we must change our behaviors—eating poorly or too much—we know the necessity of resolving our problem at the source of the problem.
-Jesus tied the tongue—the words we use (symptom)—to the heart—who we are (core problem)—in Luke 6:45.
+One of the advantages of Christian discipleship over secular self-help is that the Christian discipler does not stop with behavioral modification.
+While we must change our behaviors—eating poorly or too much—we know true change won’t happen until we address the source of the problem.
+For example, Jesus tied the tongue—the words we use (symptom)—to the heart—who we are (core problem)—in Luke 6:45.
 We find a connection between the words we use and our hearts.
 Similarly, being overweight is not an external problem with no relationship to our inner selves—who we are at the core of our being.
 We are not biblically allowed to say, “I’m fat,” and act as though our external condition disconnects from the internal state of our hearts.
-For example, here is a shortlist of potential soul problems a Christian discipler wants to explore with a person who is overweight:
+Here is a shortlist of potential soul problems a Christian discipler wants to explore with a person who is overweight:

 Anxiety Fear Self-reliance